RyanBujold/cart_315/Process/README.md

 - The bricks have been modified into "fall bricks".
 When the ball hits them, their physics activate, they fall to the ground and change color.
 - I used the game manager to track how many bricks we need to hit to win the game and how many bricks have been hit to create a win condidion.
 - Once you win, you get the total time in seconds passed as your high score.
 Now the game is a time trial to compete against other's high scores.

+## Exploration Prototype 3 - Continued
+- If the question behind the first part of this prototype was "how can I make breakout with falling blocks?", my next question is "How can I make the mechanics more interesting".
+- Once the blocks fall, they act as platforms.
+However, the player can basically fly and blow right through them.
+- I modified the bricks so that they have more mass and move around less when pushed by the player.
+I also got rid of the paddle guy's backwards jump because it was not only un-intuitive, without it the player has to work to flip the paddle right side up in order to use their jump ability again, adding depth.
+- I gave the paddle guy's jump a cooldown so that you can no longer fly around.
+The paddle guy's color darkens to show when the jump is on cooldown.
+- I added some simple ui to show the timer that tracks how long it took to beat the level.
+I also put a goal time.
+This would keep the high score mechanic while also creating an initial challenge to beat.
+- Also added a simple out of bounds checker for the ball.
+If its traveling somewhere too far out of the game, it will reset.

+## Extra Credit Game Analysis